 “As time goes on, the volatility does decrease,” he says.
 “It’s becoming more stable because the space is more stable.
 More people are holding it for the long term, so there’s less supply to be trading back and forth.
 The space is maturing.
 There’s more products, more confidence involving Bitcoin than there has ever been in the past.”

 He’s not wrong about its growing popularity.
 An estimated 100 million people have some sort of crypto asset.
-Even Federal Reserve Chairman Jerome Powell has picked up on the gold comparison, saying in 2019 that Bitcoin is a “speculative store of value."
+Even Federal Reserve Chairman Jerome Powell has picked up on the gold comparison,

 How to buy Bitcoin

 Perhaps the easiest way to get started with cryptocurrency is by visiting an exchange, another term for marketplace.
 There are tons of Bitcoin exchanges to choose from.
 But your first step, Coinbase vice president of product Max Branzburg says, should be to educate yourself.

 "Bitcoin has the potential to enable a more open financial system for the world and benefit from long-term appreciation, but it’s important to remember that the asset class is still relatively new, prices can be volatile, and there will be new developments as it grows," he adds.